MananPyJava/the-avengers-main-repo-/README.md

 - Wikipedia Search
 - Search basic properties of elements
 - Most commonly used formulae for Physics
+- Sleep detector which checks whether a student is sleeping while studying

 We have made this project with the aim that during the Covid-19 times, online studies of students shall not be hampered.
 Their doubts shall be solved.
 We have made this project by taking in mind, the problems students face while studying.